OptimusChen/AnimusMagic/README.md

 # AnimusMagic
-omg its animus magic from wing of fire
+omg its animus magic from wing of fire (wip)